How Many Whole Numbers Are There

 The Implications of Infinity

 The infinite nature of whole numbers has significant implications in various fields of mathematics.
-For example, in number theory, the study of prime numbers relies on the infinite nature of the number line.
+As an example, in number theory, the study of prime numbers relies on the infinite nature of the number line.
 Prime numbers, which are only divisible by 1 and themselves, continue to appear as we explore larger and larger numbers.
 Similarly, in calculus, the concept of limits and convergence depends on the idea of approaching infinity.

 Practical Considerations